-How To: Store a Paddle Board for Winter
+How to Store a Paddle Board for Winter

-Choose a location that won’t have the risk of water freezing on it.
+1. Choose a location that won’t have the risk of water freezing on it.
 Unheated garages, boathouses or sheds work great, just be sure it’s not getting buried under the snow.

-Choose a rack.
+2. Choose a rack.
 A racking system, like the Paddle North Wall Mount (pictured below), makes storage much easier.
 Laying the board on its side in a U-mount wall rack, leaning the board on its side or propping it vertically against a wall, or suspending it from the ceiling are all viable options.
 Bonus: the U-mount also reduces the possibility of your board taking damage (falling and hitting sharp/hard objects).

-Fins In or Out?
+3. Fins In or Out?
 Leaving the fins in for the winter will not hurt the board.
 The reason most people take them out is to have a narrower profile against the wall, increasing space for other winter toys.
 If you take the fins out of the board, it is possible to get 2-boards into one Paddle North U-mount wall rack.
 For a refresher on installing and removing fins, check out our guide.

-However you store your board, keep it in a safe spot so you are ready to go when the Midwest heats back up.
+However you store your board, keep it in a safe spot so you are ready to go when the weather heats back up.
 As soon as the ice melts, we will see you out on the water!